DIY Whitewash Dresser

 Click any of these “before” photos below to view the “after” of that makeover.

 She was probably completely worn out by the time she got it to this point.
-I can’t blame her though, if you don’t know the trick, removing veneer can be a huge pain!
-Since she already did so much work, I decided to roll with all of the raw wood.
+I can’t blame her, though.
+If you don’t know the trick, removing veneer can be a huge pain!
+Since she had already done so much work, I decided to roll with all of the raw wood.

-Thankfully I recently learned the easiest way to remove veneer from furniture, so I was able to easily finish removing the veneer on the top.
-I wanted a raw wood look for this dresser, basically exactly how it looked when I was done sanding.
+Thankfully, I recently learned the easiest way to remove veneer from furniture, so I was able to easily finish removing it on the top.
+I wanted a raw and natural look for this piece, basically exactly how it looked when I was done sanding.

 Supplies Used for This DIY Whitewash Dresser